A little bit about leucospermum

 Ideal spot: Leucospermum needs well-drained, slightly acidic soil and an open, full sun spot.

 Where to grow leucospermum?
-You can grow leucospermum in your garden bed or a pot.
+You can grow leucospermum in your garden bed or in a pot.

 When does leucospermum bloom?
-From spring to early summer.
+From spring through to early summer.

 How to prepare for planting

-Leucospermum doesn't need special pruning apart from cutting off dead flowers and/or cutting it to shape.
-Leucospermum makes a beautiful and long-lasting cut flower too.
+Leucospermum doesn't need any special pruning, apart from cutting off dead flowers to help prolong flowering and/or cutting the bush to your desired shape.
+Leucospermum makes a beautiful and long-lasting cut flower, too.

-Give your leucospermum plenty of water when planting, then water once or twice a week once established.
+Leucospermums are relatively hardy plants.
+Give yours plenty of water when planting, then water once or twice a week once established.